jeremytammik/tbc/a/1931_log_and_monitor.md

 They do not log any actions beyond worksharing specific data, which is a small amount of content relatively speaking.
 They do not exist as a single easy access for all users who are worksharing when using cloud worksharing via Autodesk Docs/BIM360 (becoming very common).

-Journals catch the same data which is present in the SLOG, work in all Revit environments, and create a log of non-workshared content.
+Journals catch the same data that is present in the SLOG, work in all Revit environments, and create a log of non-workshared content.
 They will tell you not just which models were synced with, but how long the user was in this any given model without a sync.
 They’ll even tell you how long the user was in a given view.

 They can provide further insights into user actions (who could use some guidance on keyboard shortcuts?), model health (missing elements flag before there are too many), and performance (how often is mode A crashing vs model B?).